tinoryj/ELECT/README.md

 ### Prototype (5 human-minutes + ~ 40 compute-minutes)

-Since the Prototype utilizes the Intel Isa-L library to achieve high-performance erasure coding, we need to build the EC library first:
+Since the prototype utilizes the Intel Isa-L library to achieve high-performance erasure coding, we need to build the EC library first:

 ```shell
 # Set Java Home for isa-l library